GOP Senators Introduce Bill to Enhance Trump’s Secret Service Protection

 Routh faces felony gun charges in connection to the incident, the Department of Justice said earlier this week.
 He has not yet entered a plea in connection to the case.

-Two months before, Trump survived an assassination attempt in Butler, Pennsylvania, after a gunman opened fire on a rally where he was speaking, nearly striking him in the skull.
+Two months before, Trump survived an assassination attempt in Butler, Pennsylvania, after a gunman opened fire on a rally where he was speaking.
 The former president’s right ear was pierced by a bullet fired by the shooter, identified as Thomas Matthew Crooks, who was shot and killed by Secret Service agents soon after he opened fire.

-Rep. Mike Kelly (R-Pa.), the chairman of the House task force investigating the July 13 shooting, told reporters Thursday that Trump had presidential-level Secret Service protection during the golf course incident on Sunday.
+Rep. Mike Kelly (R-Pa.), the chairman of the House task force investigating the July 13 shooting, told reporters on Sept.
+19 that Trump had presidential-level Secret Service protection during the incident at the golf course on Sept.
+15.

 Rep. Jason Crow (D-Colo.), the top Democrat on the House task force, said, “It appeared to be the same security package that was provided to former President Trump at that site … as he actually received when he was the president.”

-Elaborating, Crow noted that it doesn’t “appear at this point” that “there were any obvious failures of security and protocol” during the golf course apparent assassination attempt.
+Elaborating, Crow noted that it doesn’t “appear at this point” that “there were any obvious failures of security and protocol” during the apparent assassination attempt on Sept.
+15.

-In comments after Sunday’s incident, Trump has praised local law enforcement and the Secret Service for their response.
+In comments since the incident, Trump has praised local law enforcement and the Secret Service for their response.

-“Most importantly, I want to thank the U.S. Secret Service, Sheriff Ric Bradshaw and his Office of brave and dedicated Patriots, and, all of Law Enforcement, for the incredible job done today at Trump International in keeping me, as the 45th President of the United States, and the Republican Nominee in the upcoming Presidential Election, SAFE,” he wrote on social media on Sept.
-16.
+He wrote on social media on Sept.
+16, “Most importantly, I want to thank the U.S. Secret Service, Sheriff Ric Bradshaw and his Office of brave and dedicated Patriots, and, all of Law Enforcement, for the incredible job done today at Trump International in keeping me, as the 45th President of the United States, and the Republican Nominee in the upcoming Presidential Election, SAFE.”